Afrikaans

+Afrikaans is the third most spoken home language in South Africa, out of the country's 12 official languages.
+In 1996 it was spoken by 14.5% of the population, an estimated 5.9 million people.
+By 2022 that had fallen to 10.6% (6.3 million people), with Afrikaans gaining roughly 480,000 speakers overall.
 Although Afrikaans has adopted words from other languages, including German, Malay, and Khoisan languages, an estimated 90 to 95% of its vocabulary is of Dutch origin.
 (Note: Afrikaans borrowed from other languages such as Portuguese, German, Malay, Bantu, and Khoisan languages; see Sebba 1997, Niesler, Louw & Roux 2005.Ninety to ninety-five percent of Afrikaans vocabulary is ultimately of Dutch origin; see Mesthrie 1995, Mesthrie 2002, Kamwangamalu 2004, Berdichevsky 2004, Brachin & Vincent 1985.)
 Differences between Afrikaans and Dutch often lie in the more analytic morphology and grammar of Afrikaans, and different spellings.
 (Note: For morphology; see Holm 1989, Geerts & Clyne 1992.
 For grammar and spelling; see Sebba 1997.)
 There is a large degree of mutual intelligibility between the two languages, especially in written form.

 Etymology

 The language's name comes directly from the Dutch word Afrikaansch (now spelled Afrikaans) (Note: The changed spelling rule was introduced in article 1, rule 3, of the Dutch "orthography law" of 14 February 1947.
 In 1954 the Word list of the Dutch language which regulates the spelling of individual words including the word Afrikaans was first published.) meaning 'African'.
 It was previously called 'Cape Dutch' (Kaap-Hollands or Kaap-Nederlands), a term also used to refer to the early Cape settlers collectively, or the derogatory 'kitchen Dutch' (kombuistaal) from its use by slaves of colonial settlers "in the kitchen".